The Rod of an Almond Tree in God’s Master Plan

-The Bible says that the burial of Jesus was near the place of crucifixion (John 19:41), and that the crucifixion was near the city (John 19:20), at a busy spot where people walking in and out of the city could easily see it (Matt.
+The Bible says that the burial of Jesus was near the place of crucifixion, and that the crucifixion was near the city (John 19:20,41), at a busy spot where people walking in and out of the city could easily see it (Matt.
 27:39, Mark 15:29).
-This does not match the description of a crucifixion and burial on the Mt. of Olives.
+This doesn’t match the authors’ description of a crucifixion and burial on the Mt. of Olives.
 The summit of the Mt. of Olives cannot be described as being near the city, since you must cross over the Kidron valley to get there and walk up the steep hill.
-This would take you through a large cemetary, which covered much the same area then as it does today.
-But this most Jews would want to avoid because contact with the tombs brought ritual uncleanness.
-Besides, the major road to the east probably crossed the Mt. of Olives further to the north.
-As a result, the proposed crucifixion site of the authors would not have been the heavily traveled area described in the Bible.

 19) Matt.
 28:1 does not imply that Jesus was raised on the Sabbath (p.
 210).

 As we have noted above, the authors demonstrate a lack of understanding of the basic elements of the Greek language.
-While it's true that the word Sabbath appears here in the plural, this does not justify ignoring the common Jewish use of this word in the plural where we might expect the singular.
-The reason for this use is not known, but it is of frequent occurence both in the New Testament and other contemporary literature (Mt.
-12:1,5,10-12; Mk 1:21, 2:23,24; 3:2,4; Luk.
-4:31; 6:2:13:10).
-Nor can they so easily dismiss the use of the word "sabbath" to refer to an entire week: the "first of the sabbaths" in Matt.
+While it’s true that the word Sabbath appears here in the plural (in Greek), this does not justify ignoring the common Jewish use of this word in the plural where we might expect the singular.
+The reason for this use is not known, but it is of frequent occurence both in the New Testament and other contemporary literature (Matt.
+12:1,5,10-12; Mark 1:21, 2:23-24; 3:2,4; Luk.
+4:31, 6:2, 13:10).
+Nor can they so easily dismiss the use of the word “sabbath” to refer to an entire week: the “first of the sabbaths” in Matt.
 28:1 simply means the first day of the week.
-The absurdity of the authors' position becomes clear in their attempt to stick to a strictly literal interpretation of Luke 18:12: "I fast twice a week," making it (literally) into "I fast twice a sabbath."
-In addition to this translation making no sense (how do you fast twice in a single day?), fasting was forbidden on the Sabbath.
+The absurdity of the authors’ position becomes clear in their attempt to stick to a strictly literal interpretation of Luke 18:12: “I fast twice a week,” making it (literally) into “I fast twice a sabbath.”
+In addition to this translation making no sense (how do you do a day-long fast twice in a single day?), fasting was forbidden on the Sabbath.
 The only reasonable translation is the common one, that the Pharisee claimed to fast twice a week.

-The authors counter that fasting twice a week "was not practiced and likely falls under the category of `excessive' fasting" (p.
+The authors counter that fasting twice a week “was not practiced and likely falls under the category of ‘excessive’ fasting” (p.
 223).
-But this ignores the historical evidence that the Pharisees did in fact fast twice a week, on Mondays and Thursdays (Didache 8:1 and elsewhere).
+But this ignores the clear historical evidence that the Pharisees did in fact fast twice a week, on Mondays and Thursdays (Didache 8:1 and elsewhere).

 The testimony of the gospels is clear: Jesus rose on the first day of the Jewish week (Matt.
-28:1, Mark 16:2,9; Luke 24:1, John 20:1; corresponding to our Saturday at sunset through sometime before dawn on Sunday, when the women came to the tomb).
+28:1, Mark 16:2,9; Luke 24:1, John 20:1).
+This means he could have arisen anytime on Saturday after sunset through just before dawn on Sunday, when the women came to the tomb.

 20) Christians did not uniformly observe the Sabbath in the early years of Christianity, as claimed by the authors (p.
 218).

-While it's true that some Gentile Christians observed the Sabbath, many others did not, and observed every day alike, as is clearly stated in the Bible (Rom.
+While it’s true that some Gentile Christians observed the Sabbath, many others did not, and observed every day alike, as is clearly stated in the Bible, a belief that was widespread in the first two or three centuries of Gentile Christianity (Rom.
 14:5).
-The quote introduced by the authors stating that "the first day of the week was never confounded with the sabbath" (p.
-218) is correct, but misleading.
-Christians originally did not consider Sunday a Sabbath, yet from the earliest times they met on Sundays to worship before going to work on that day.
-Only much later was Sunday turned into a day of "Sabbath" rest, by the emperor Constantine (4th cent.
-AD).
+Yes, it’s true that “the first day of the week was never confounded with the sabbath” (p.
+218).
+But as Gentile Christians were not obligated to observe the Sabbath, many did not (Acts 15:10).
+Instead, from a very early date, many Gentile believers began to meet on Sundays to worship before going to work on that day.
+Only many centuries later was Sunday turned into a Christian “Sabbath.”

 21) An accurate timetable of events in the year of Jesus’ crucifixion cannot be reconstructed by computer (p.
 226 and note 46).